Al-Marwani Mosque: 2019 fire

-On April 15, 2019, a minor fire broke out in the guard room in the courtyard of El-Marwani Mosque.
+On April 15, 2019, a minor fire broke out in the guard room in the courtyard of Al-Marwani Mosque.
 The Waqf fire brigade succeeded in putting out the fire.
 From some angles it appeared as if smoke was coming out of the underground mosque itself.

-Alternative history of Solomon's Stables

-Jordanian scholar Raef Yusuf Najm suggests that the mosque was initially a water reservoir that had been built by the Roman Emperor Hadrian in the second century, along with the stone wall currently surrounding al-Aqsa Mosque.
-"Its overall structure closely resembles that of the Roman Ramla reservoir with stone pillars and junctions.
-That the reservoir was built at the same time as the wall is evident since the southern and eastern walls of the reservoir are a continuation of the wall surrounding al-Aqsa Mosque.
-Instead of an addition built long after the wall, the reservoir was built at the same time, as can be inferred from the joining of the stones.

-The reservoir was used to collect water flowing into it from surrounding areas, through horizontal aqueducts made of stone and feeding into vertical canals in the external walls of the reservoir.
-One of these vertical canals can still be seen today and is located at the level of the main entrance of the El-Marwani Mosque.
-It is semi-circular and is lined with a Roman fuller of limestone mixed with ground clay and sand.
-The flooring of the reservoir is made of stone, but is covered with layers of silt that have accumulated over the years."

 Artifacts

 The soil removed from the dig was dumped near the Mount of Olives and a salvage operation, the Temple Mount Sifting Project, was undertaken in order to sift through the debris for archaeological remains.
 Many important finds have turned up.
 Israeli Antiques Authority published a report in 1999.
 According to this report: